 - Identifying, encouraging and assisting role models who use alternative transportation.
-This can be done through awards, incentives and events. - Encouraging developers to build high-density, multi-use buildings. - Adopting maximum parking space requirements and an option to decrease parking further with the use of TO measures such as having attractive bicycle and pedestrian facilities, and carpool spaces within 1/4 mile of transit service. - Partnering with city government to encourage employers with more than 50 employees to adopt TO strategies. - Prioritizing all city and county TSP bicycle and pedestrian construction projects to be completed in the earlier phases of this Plan. - Encouraging developments with a large footprint to have a bicycle and pedestrian circulation plan. - Securing funding for street aesthetics such as street furniture, landscaping, lighting, and creating dispersed tiny public places. - Supporting the use of transit among major employers by encouraging the purchase of individual or subsidized group transit passes, having a bus shelter added nearby or other actions to reduce commuting trips; and - Engaging in public, government and employer outreach to raise awareness about the use of TO strategies, including actively marketing to groups that have the greatest potential for reducing SOV trips
+This can be done through awards, incentives and events. - Encouraging developers to build high-density, multi-use buildings. - Adopting maximum parking space requirements and an option to decrease parking further with the use of TO measures such as having attractive bicycle and pedestrian facilities, and carpool spaces within 1⁄2 mile of transit service. - Partnering with city government to encourage employers with more than 50 employees to adopt TO strategies. - Prioritizing all city and county TSP bicycle and pedestrian construction projects to be completed in the earlier phases of this Plan. - Encouraging developments with a large footprint to have a bicycle and pedestrian circulation plan. - Securing funding for street aesthetics such as street furniture, landscaping, lighting, and creating dispersed tiny public places. - Supporting the use of transit among major employers by encouraging the purchase of individual or subsidized group transit passes, having a bus shelter added nearby or other actions to reduce commuting trips; - Encouraging development of discount transit fare programs and shuttle services by event sponsors; and - Engaging in public, government and employer outreach to raise awareness about the use of TO strategies, including actively marketing to groups that have the greatest potential for reducing SOV trips.